Copy Descriptive Cataloging of Monographs Using RDA

 The booklet for this workshop contains an RDA Workflow providing the relevant RDA rules, the Library of Congress-Program for Cooperative Cataloging Policy Statements and MARC coding information.
 The OCLC Bibliographic Formats and Standards will also be used.

-Prerequisites: Attending the MARC: An Introduction workshop (or working knowledge of MARC).
-Access to the RDA Toolkit is helpful but not required.
+- Access to the RDA Toolkit is helpful but not required

-Credits: This workshop has been approved for 6 General Library Education Units (LEUs) for Indiana library staff.
+- 6 Library Education Units (LEUs) for Indiana library staff

-Registration Information: You are welcome to register for this workshop as long as it remains open on our website.
-You will receive a general email confirmation immediately upon successfully registering.
-The login and preparation email will be sent prior to the training date.
-If you have not received your login and preparation email by noon of the day prior to the workshop, please email firstname.lastname@example.org to request it.
+- If you have not received your login and preparation email by noon of the day prior to the workshop, please email email@example.com to request it

 MCLS Code of Conduct for meeting and event participants: MCLS is dedicated to providing a harassment-free environment at all meetings and events, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of meeting participants in any form.
 Attendees violating these rules may be sanctioned or expelled from the meeting at the discretion of MCLS.
-Our complete code of conduct can be found here.
-Pricing & Policies
+Our complete code of conduct and pricing information can be found here.

 - Gwen Haviland